Mellanox/ufm_sdk_3.0/plugins/grafana_infiniband_telemetry_plugin/README.md

-UFM Grafana Infiniband Telemetry (UGT)
+UFM Grafana Infiniband Telemetry (GIT)
 --------------------------------------------------------

 This plugin provides a new UFM telemetry prometheus endpoint with more human-readable labels (e.g. the device name, port number,etc...) instead of the labels that based on the GUIDs on the original UFM telemetry endpoint.